How Much Does It Cost to Open a Restaurant? [Restaurant Startup Costs]

 Bonus Cost: Franchise Fees

 Clearly, this cost doesn't apply to you if your restaurant isn't part of a franchise, but if it is, be ready to write a hefty check.
-Here’s a list of average franchise fees for popular restaurant chains:
+Here’s a list of average startup costs for popular restaurant chains*:

 Assembling Your Restaurant Startup Dream Team